igvteam/igv.js/doc/configuration.md

 option | description
 --------|  ----------------
-url | Resource url.
-A protocol-less url is recommended if the server supports both http and https (e.g. //www.broadinstitute.org/...) indexURL | URL to associated index file (bai, idx, or tbi file) headURL | URL for "HEAD" requests.
+url | URL to the file or webservice indexURL | URL to associated index file (bai, idx, or tbi file) headURL | URL for "HEAD" requests.
 Useful for Amazon signed urls, where head and get url can differ. type | String identifying type of file.
-Recognized types include  "bed", "vcf", "bam", and "seg". label | User-visible name for the track color | Default color for features.
+Recognized types include  "bed", "vcf", "bam", and "seg". name | User-visible name for the track color | Default color for features.
 Can be overriden in certain file formats. height | Initial track height maxHeight | Maximum track height for track types that automatically expand.
 Can be overriden by user via menu